 - Don’t take advice by the letter.
 Guess what?
 If you are getting peer critiques, chances are they don’t know any more than you do.
 So if the advice doesn’t gel or disagrees with the advice of others, ponder it, tuck it away for later and then forget it.
 And it’s just fine to take pieces of advice and not others.

 - Don’t inform them what other critiquers think.
-Now this is a personal opinion far more than 1-3.
-I’ve noticed a trend of authors defending themselves (not saying they are right, but holding up a shield) saying ‘my other critiquers didn’t think this.’
-Okay… fine… So either you make the critquer feel bad because you’ve essentially just told them their opinion is wrong, and if they choose to crit again they will feel self-conscious and not do as good of a job, or you’re insulting other critiquers to them by calling them unobservant.
+I’ve noticed a trend of authors defending themselves (not saying they are right, but holding up a shield) saying “my other critiquers didn’t think this.”
+Okay… fine… What’s your goal in telling your critiquer this?
+Either you make the critquer feel bad because you’ve essentially just told them their opinion is wrong.
+If they choose to crit again, they will feel self-conscious and not do as good of a job.
+Or you’re insulting other critiquers to them by calling them unobservant.
 Which makes your critiquer wonder what you say about their crits behind their back.
 Point is, yes a little complaining about crits is okay, but you don’t do it in direct response to a comment in another critique.

 - Remember that everyone is in a different stage in their writing and critiquing abilities.
 Don’t assume because something is short it didn’t take effort.
-Or discount all their advice because they quoted grammar rules incorrectly- guess what they may not be grammar geniuses, but I bet they know how a piece of work makes them feel.
+Or discount all their advice because they quoted grammar rules incorrectly.
+They may not be grammar geniuses, but I bet they know how a piece of work makes them feel.

 Now, if I do a list of don’ts, there must be a list of dos, so here goes.

 - Do say thank you.
 Even if you didn’t find a single thing of use (you may when you look back, or you may not.
 Still thank them.)
 And take the time in your thank you to let them know you read the crit and heard what they said (unless you have a prior relationship established and feel it isn’t needed.)